efficiosro/nl-streamer/README.md

 is NeuroSky MindWave Mobile.

-First of all, go to bluetooth configuration in System Settings, enable it, and pair your headset (by default, PIN is 0000).
+First of all, go to bluetooth configuration in System Settings, enable it, and pair your headset (PIN is 0000).
 After pairing, click on "MindWave Mobile" in "Devices" section.
-At the right panel you will see word "Address" following by XX:XX:XX:XX:XX:XX (actual device MAC address).
+At the right panel you will see word "Address" following by XX:XX:XX:XX:XX:XX (actual device MAC address, where X could be digit or letter from A to F).
+Copy MAC address.
-Copy address (not the word itself).

 Install `rfcomm` utility: